kinetickansra/algorithms-in-C-Cplusplus-Java-Python-JavaScript/readme.md

 Steps to contribute.

+0. Register on your GitHub ID on [hackoberfest website](https://hacktoberfest.digitalocean.com/sign_up/register).

 1.Fork this repository.

 2.Add an algorithms in desired algorithm in specified folder(create new folders as per your requirement).